nodejs/node/doc/api/tls.md

 Verifies the certificate `cert` is issued to host `host`.

-Returns {Error} object, populating it with the reason, host and cert on failure.
+Returns {Error} object, populating it with the reason, host, and cert on failure.
 On success, returns {undefined}.

 *Note*: This function can be overwritten by providing alternative function as part of the `options.checkServerIdentity` option passed to `tls.connect()`.